 W5: Internal Wave Energy Dissipation and Wavenumber Spectra: Adaptive Sampling in the Ocean Interior

 During Phase II, we used existing platforms to develop and test algorithms for path planning and adaptive sampling.
-During the SONETT I expedition we adjusted horizontal glider pathways to effectively navigate in strong currents in eddies.
-During SONETT II we used a more complex guidance algorithm that uses quasi-real time sensor based data to adjust the glider dive parameter for increased sampling density.
+During the SONETT I expedition we successfully adjusted horizontal glider pathways to effectively navigate in strong currents within eddies.
+During SONETT II, we used a more complex guidance algorithm that uses quasi-real time sensor-based data to adjust the glider dive parameter for increased sampling density.
 In doing so, we obtained two high quality data sets of glider data (including dissipation), which will be further analysed during Phase III.

 In Phase III, W5 will build on the results from Phase II to focus on selected processes that will benefit from targeted observations.
 Specifically, we will address the following science questions: